-On at least 4 occasions while Bubba was in college and medical school, he wrote me 8-10 page hand-written letters, in which he gave me advice and encouragement which usually a father would give to a son.
+On at least 4 occasions while Bubba was in college and medical school he wrote me 4-5 page hand-written letters in which he gave advice and encouragement which usually a father would give to a son.
 The advice covered a number of life issues which young men face, but the gist of each letter was I should keep myself clean and free from the wicked influences of the world and live a life pleasing to God, our family and to the memory of our mother.
 Marilyn said she received similar letters from him also.
-I have kept each one of those treasured letters.
+I have kept each one of these treasured letters.

 The greatest impact Bubba had on my life was yet to come.
-Following my training as a general surgeon, and completion of my active duty requirement in the U.S. Air Force, my wife Cathy and I decided to move back to my hometown in 1971 to establish a private practice in surgery.
-By this time, Bubba had had a spiritual conversion 4 years earlier, and was very open and zealous in his faith.
-He had the discernment to see that Cathy and I were religious, but did not have a personal relationship with Christ.
+Following my training as a general surgeon and completion of my active duty requirement in the U.S. Air Force, my wife Cathy and I decided to move back to my hometown in 1971 to establish a private practice in surgery.
+By this time Bubba had experienced a spiritual conversion 4 years earlier and was very open and zealous in his faith.
+He had the discernment to see Cathy and I were religious but did not have a personal relationship with Christ.
 We tried our best to avoid any discussions about religion with him.
-At his urging, we attended a Christian conference in Dallas in 1977, and while there, both Cathy and I received Christ as our personal Savior.
+At his urging, we attended a Christian conference in Dallas in 1977, and while there both Cathy and I received Christ as our personal Savior.
 Everything changed for us.
 As we grew in our faith our love for each other increased, our marriage improved greatly, and I started assuming my God-given role as spiritual leader in our home.

 Years later when Cathy and I moved to Fayetteville, Arkansas in order to be close to our daughter Ginny and her family, my personal time with Bubba was reduced to the few times each year we would return to visit our son John Aaron and his family.
 We spoke often on the phone, and he continued challenging, encouraging and occasionally rebuking me regarding my spiritual life.
 At the end of every phone conversation we prayed for each other.

 Bubba departed this life at age 81, after spending the last 10 years of his life as care giver for his beloved wife LaNell.
 She had developed progressive dementia, and Bubba retired early from his medical practice in order to provide for her.
-He finished his journey well by setting this example of unconditional love, while modeling marital faithfulness, for better or for worse, in sickness and in health.
+He finished his journey well by setting this example of unconditional love while modeling marital faithfulness for better or for worse, in sickness and in health.

-Bubba was not perfect by any means, and by his own admission, he had “lots of faults.”
+Bubba was not perfect by any means, and by his own admission had “lots of faults.”
 He never disappointed me in his role as older brother, and even though I always thought he was too rigid and meticulous in the way he approached most problems, he remained my hero because of his wonderful character.
-The spiritual impact he had on me, Cathy and our children was immense, and will continue on for generations.
+The spiritual impact he had on me, Cathy and our children was immense and will continue on for generations.